tomdoeslinux/PixaPencil/README.md

 - Pixel grid
 - Pixel perfect mode
 - 4 symmetry options (horizontal, vertical, quad, octal)
-- Undo
-- Redo
-- Zoom in
+- Undo/Redo
-- Zoom out
+- Zoom in/Zoom out
 - Canvas filters (color filter, lighten, darken, invert, grayscale)
 - Color palette support
 - Brushes
+- Ability to import Lospec palettes
+- Ability to duplicate and rename projects
 - Ability to select custom colors using a color picker, RGB sliders, or HEX code
 - Ability to unfavorite/favorite projects
 - Ability to export projects to PNG/JPG/WEBP/TIFF/BMP
 - Ability to rotate the canvas 90 degrees clockwise and anti-clockwise, as well as 180 degrees
 - Ability to save projects in background

-Go to https://github.com/therealbluepandabear/PixaPencil/projects to have a look at features we want to add to **PixaPencil**.
+New features are always being added.

 # 📓 Translations
-**BECOME A CONTRIBUTOR, help translate the app at Weblate by clicking the image below.**
+**If you want to become a contributor, you can help translate the app at Weblate by clicking the image below.**

 <a href="https://hosted.weblate.org/projects/pixapencil/#languages">
 <img src="https://hosted.weblate.org/widgets/pixapencil/-/287x66-grey.png" alt="Translation status" />